splunk/public-o11y-docs/get-started/o11y-ai-promptlibrary.rst

 What makes a prompt poor quality?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Not providing entity names and types in your prompt makes the prompt unhelpful.
-The prompt, “What’s wrong with the api-gateway?” does not provide entity names or types.
+The prompt “What’s wrong with the api-gateway?” does not provide entity names or types.
 The level of specificity is low and returns an overwhelming set of responses that might or might not be useful in your troubleshooting.

 What makes a prompt good quality?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^